khoawack/Slot-Machine/README.md

 # Slot-Machine
 Slot machine game created using C++, used to learn conditionals, loops, animation, random generation

-.exe file to execute
-sln file to see and edit code
+.exe file to execute and .sln file to see and edit code